patrickmfsd/PyCredentialVault/README.md

 # PyCredentialVault
 PyCredentialVault is a secure and efficient password manager designed for terminal use.
 Built in Python, it offers a robust solution for managing and safeguarding your credentials.
-With an emphasis on simplicity and security, SerpentKeys ensures that your sensitive information remains protected.

 **Note:**
-Project was installed created for for a university course assignment, then expanded upon to support encryption.
+Project was initially created for a university course assignment, then expanded upon to support encryption.

 ## Features